 Once you have completed one pass, a second pass with the grain may be sufficient to give you a close shave.

 If you desire a really close shave you can do either your second or third pass against the grain.

 However, this is not recommended for beginners or those of you with sensitive skin as this increases the chance of irritation and nicks.

-How Long do Safety Razor Blades Last?
+How Long Do Razor Blades Last?

-You may have heard the term “your mileage may vary” (YMMV) before, this could not be truer when determining how long safety razor blades last.
+You may have heard the term “your mileage may vary” (YMMV) before, this could not be truer when determining how long the safety razor blades last.

 Everyone’s beard thickness and skin is different so it really depends on what you can tolerate.